MetaMask/auto-changelog/README.md

 # @metamask/auto-changelog

-Utilities for validating and updating \"Keep a Changelog\" formatted changelogs
+Utilities for validating and updating \"Keep a Changelog\" formatted changelogs.

+This package has a CLI (`auto-changelog`), and an API.

 ## Installation